XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/configure-peering/use-a-peer-reservation.md

 <!-- MULTICODE_BLOCK_END -->

-If the peer server's administrator has set up the peer reservation as described in the previous steps, this should automatically connect and remain connected as long as possible.
+If the hub server's administrator has set up the peer reservation as described in the previous steps, this should automatically connect and remain connected as long as possible.

 ## Next Steps

-As the administrator, you can manage the reservations your server has for other peers.
-(It is not possible to check which servers have configured reservations for you.)
+As a server administrator, you can manage the reservations your server has for other peers.
+(It is not possible to check which other servers have reservations for yours.)
 You can:

 - Add more peer reservations or update their descriptions, using the [peer_reservations_add method][].
 - Check which servers you have configured reservations for, using the [peer_reservations_list method][].